vahinpalle/Automated-Daily-Email-Sender/README.md

 npm install nodemailer node-cron
 ```

-## Configure Gmail Account for Sending Emails
+## Configure Gmail Account to Send Automated Emails

-By default, this application is configured to use a gmail account(ssairy.mailer@gmail.com) that I have created to send emails.
-If you do not wish to change this, then you can skip to the [next section](#configure-application).
+By default, this application is configured to use a gmail account that I have created (ssairy.mailer@gmail.com) to send emails.
+If you do not wish to change this, then you can skip to the [next section](#application-set-up).

-## Configure Application
+## Application Set Up